lifecycle-project/ds-dictionaries/docs/README.md

 # DataSHIELD ds-dictionaries to use with dsUpload

-The dictionaries found in this repository are used by dsUpload and defined by the network Lifecycle and more recently by Athlete and LongITools.
-DsUpload uploads your transformed data defined by the dictionaries.
-This will ensure that the harmonized variables are used across multiple cohorts running Armadillo and/or Opal.
-Which can subsequently be analyzed in a federated system called DataSHIELD.
+The dictionaries found in this repository are used by dsUpload and defined by the LifeCycle Project, and more recently by ATHLETE and LongITools.
+DsUpload uploads your transformed data according to the structure defined by the dictionaries.
+This will ensure that the harmonized variables can be used across multiple cohorts running Armadillo and/or Opal servers, which can subsequently be analyzed using a federated system called DataSHIELD.

-When a new dictionary or new variables for a dictionary need to be added a number of steps need to be considered which we will go through below.
+When a new dictionary, or new variables for a dictionary, will be added, a number of steps should be followed, which are described below.

 ## Dictionary versioning